KC-7/ecommerce/README.md

 3. Add [custom jazzmin configuration settings](https://django-jazzmin.readthedocs.io/configuration/) to settings.py.

-See my custom Jazzmin settings ⬇️
+See my custom Jazzmin settings below which also include additional search functionality and links to the project and my Github page.

     # Custom Jazzmin Settings
     JAZZMIN_SETTINGS = {